THE HEALTHY APPROACH

 Your home is supposed to be the place where you can relax and enjoy your free time.
 However, when fleas, ticks, and chiggers invade your home, it no longer feels so safe and relaxing.
 These parasites can transmit Encephalitis, Lyme disease, Rocky Mountain Spotted Fever, Anaplasmosis, Ehrlichiosis, and Babesiosis.
 Some of these diseases are treatable, while others can be debilitating or even deadly.

 If your dog or other pet contracts one of these diseases, he or she will likely remain a carrier.
 Contrary to popular belief, not all flea and tick medications are enough to protect your pet.
 Your home needs a strong defense against fleas and ticks.
 The best flea control and tick prevention is made possible by adding a key ingredient to our mosquito control service that stops fleas and ticks from establishing themselves on your property.
 And fortunately, this service is surprisingly inexpensive.

 The Most Effective Treatment

-Since we entered the pest control industry in 1996, we’ve placed a high priority on using pesticides sparingly.
+We place a high priority on using pesticides sparingly.
 That means our methods involve more than just spraying your property.
-We address the real reasons fleas, ticks, and chiggers are on your property, and we minimize pesticide persistence in the soil, waterways, and local habitats.
+We address the real reasons fleas, ticks, and chiggers are on your property, and we aim to minimize pesticide persistence in the soil, waterways, and local habitats.

 With our flea, tick, and chigger services, we take advantage of the large service area covered by Barefoot’s mosquito prevention service and add a key ingredient to stop fleas, ticks, and chiggers from establishing themselves on your property.
 Our flea, tick, and chigger prevention service is performed in conjunction with our mosquito control service, and it’s surprisingly inexpensive.

-At Barefoot Mosquito Control System, we believe in protecting the environment as much as possible.
-Historically, eliminating fleas and ticks has involved heavy pesticides that are damaging to the Earth.
-However, we feel there should be a way to both protect people and pets from the dangers of ticks, fleas, and chiggers while reducing our impact on the environment.
-The Barefoot Mosquito System combines organic compounds with natural essential oils.
-Our organic solution is made of 99.5% natural products.
+At Barefoot Mosquito , we believe in reducing negative impact to the environment as much as possible.
+We also believe that there should be a way to both protect people and pets from the dangers of ticks, fleas, and chiggers while reducing our impact on the environment.
+The Barefoot Mosquito solution uses 99% natural ingredients in an effort to reduce the usage of the pesticides.